 Configure the Service Infrastructure

 Before you can begin setting up Prisma Access to secure your remote networks and/or mobile users, you must configure an infrastructure subnet, which Prisma Access will use to create the network backbone for communication between your service connections, remote networks, and mobile users, as well as with the corporate networks you plan to connect to Prisma Access over service connections.
 Because a large number of IP addresses will be required to set up the infrastructure, you must use a /24 subnet (for example, 172.16.55.0/24) at a minimum.
-See Plan the Service Infrastructure and Service Connections for the requirements and guidelines to use when assigning an infrastructure subnet.
+Be sure you follow all guidelines and requirements.

 - Selectand click the gear icon to edit the Settings.PanoramaCloud ServicesConfigurationService Setup

 - On theGeneraltab, specify anInfrastructure Subnetthat meets the requirements, for example, 172.16.55.0/24.

 - (Optional) If you want to enable Prisma Access to use BGP to dynamically discover routes to resources on your remote networks and HQ/data center locations, enter theInfrastructure BGP ASyou want to use within the Prisma Access infrastructure.If you do not supply an AS number, the default AS number 65534 will be used.